senchalabs/docs-i18n/guides/views/README.md

 ## A Real World Example

-This is one of the view classes from our Twitter app:
+The following exmple illustrates one of the View classes from our Twitter app:

     Ext.define('Twitter.view.SearchBar', {
         extend: 'Ext.Toolbar',